ambirdsall/ambirdsall.github.io/src/posts/cron.md

 ---
 path: "/blag/cron-legacy"
-title: 'Cron: Legacy'
+title: "Cron: Legacy"
 topic: OSX < UNIX
 date: 2016-10-11 22:15:35 UTC
 ---

 I thought it would be cool to get my computer to automatically run `brew update` every so often in the background and email me if anything went wrong.
 I thought it would be pretty simple!
 It was not, in fact, prety simple: I ran into a bunch of super frustrating errors, usually because I was taking some aspect of my normal terminal environment for granted (the `$PATH` variable that